AlizeeFR/My-programming-studies/README.md

 - Database administration and SQL

-Languages and applications for such languages:
+Languages and applications for such languages (in order of proficiency)
  - Java SE
    * NLP, AI, ML
    * Android development